parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 3. Set the parameters editing to *range of integers* and set the range as **0** to **5**.
 Click **OK**.

-4. Click on the *IP Ports* and verify that the top-level ports are included.
+4. Click on the IP *Ports and Interfaces* and verify that the top-level ports are included.

-5. Click on the *IP GUI Customization Layout* and then click on the *Refresh* button to see the GUI.
+5. Click on the IP *GUI Customization Layout* and then click on the *Refresh* button to see the GUI.

    Notice that the input/output ports as well as the parameter with the default value are displayed.